edzaga/sql-course/_build/html/_sources/lectures/week6/lecture21.txt

-Lecture 21 - Class creation
+Lecture 21 - Constraints and triggers: Introduction
 ----------------------------

 The object-oriented (OO) programming paradigm,